Need a 'text expander"? Pathagoras offers one of the best ones out there. Here's why.

 Example: You are typing a letter.
 You want to abbreviate the month of February, but have assigned "Feb" to 'February' in your 'expand' list.
-You will get "February" when you type 'Feb' whether you want it or not.
+With some expanders, you will get "February" when you type 'Feb' whether you want it or not.

 This will not happen with the 'affirmative call' requirement of Pathagoras.
 If you want 'Feb,' type it and move on.
 If you want February, type Feb and press <Alt-G>.

-•Pathagoras allows you not only to call in text with <Alt-G>, but also lets you open a folder by simply typing a number or a name.
+•Like others, Pathagoras lets you call in text with <Alt-G>.
+But you can also open a folder by typing the assigned number or name.

-•Pathagoras allows you to call in complete, fully formatted documents with ease.
-Typing expanders are typically intended to call in short phrases, not complete documents, and were surely not designed with document automation in mind.
+•Typing expanders are typically intended to call in short phrases, not complete documents, and were surely not designed with document automation in mind.
+Pathagoras allows you to call in complete, fully formatted documents with ease.

-•Unlike AutoCorrect (which is typically computer bound), everyone on the network can easily point to the same locations to make an <Alt-G> call.
+•Unlike AutoCorrect and most other text expanders (which are typically bound to your computer), everyone on the network can easily point to the same locations to make <Alt-G> calls.

 •There is no limit to the type of information you can have available.
-Images, tables, highly formatted text.
-An <Alt-G> call can handle it all.
+You can call in images, spreadsheet elements, bookmarked sections or larger documents. <Alt-G> can handle it all.

 •See Order of Search rules to see the methods and the locations Pathagoras will search when you press <Alt-G>.